-"Rights of Accumulation": These allow you to combine your existing investments in a fund family with your new purchases to reach a breakpoint.
+"Rights of Accumulation": These allow you to combine your existing investments in a fund family with your new purchases to Form CRS Supplemental and Important Investor Information - Revised 03.28.2024 Page 18 of 31 reach a breakpoint.

 Letters of Intent: You can take advantage of rights of accumulation from the time you make your initial share purchase by agreeing to invest a certain dollar amount over a specified period of time.
 However, if the amount stated for investment in the letter of intent is not invested, the mutual fund can retroactively charge you the higher sales charge amount.